 Bartaigne, Bertaigne, Bretaigne, Bretagne, Bretaingne, La Grant Bretaigne

-Britain is the largest British island, including modern countries of England, Scotland and Wales.
 It is the kingdom most often associated with Arthur, though some authors – particularly continental ones – seem confused as to its location and boundaries.
 It is often difficult to distinguish between Britain and Brittany.
 The origins of Arthur are woven inextricably into the backdrop of British history in the fifth century.
 Briefly summarized, this history, from what we can piece together, is as follows:

 Ordinary history tells us little about Britain before Roman times.
 Archaeology informs us that, before 2800 BC, the inhabitants were Neolithic hill farmers referred to as the Windmill Hill People.
 Then came the Beaker People who used copper and gold.
 These people may have been Celts.
 At some stage Celts able to use iron became the foremost people of the island, but it is difficult to say when they were actually established.
 The problem is discussed by M. Dillon and N.K.
 Chadwick.
 Julius Caesar landed on the island a couple of times but the Roman conquest actually took place in the reign of Claudius.
-Britian was eventually abandoned by the Romans and left to fend for herself against Picts from the north, Irish from the west and Angles, Saxons and Jutes from beyound the North Sea.
+Britain was eventually abandoned by the Romans and left to fend for herself against Picts from the north, Irish from the west and Angles, Saxons and Jutes from beyound the North Sea.
 The period of the historical Arthur would have been after this.

 Rome came to Britain in the first century, uniting the island, pushing the native Celts into the hills of Wales and the highlands of Scotland, and establishing Roman customs and laws.
 For three hundred years, Rome and Britain were one and the same.
 During this time, there were occasional battles to be fought against barbarian Picts in the north, Irish raiders in the west, and Germanic pirates in the east.
 The island derives its name from the Priteni, the term the Picts used for themselves.
 The Roman province of Britain did not include Scotland (except for the Lowlands) though, in legend, Arthur, seen as the Romans’ successor, ruled the entire island.